 Taking the leap into entrepreneurship in the amusement industry is a lot like skydiving for the first time.
 As you can see with James Corbin’s experience, the anticipation leading up to jumping out of the plane can be terrifying.

 Without the necessary preparation and guidance, your worst fears can come true.
-But equipped with the knowledge, the right attitude, and an advisor like Tom Cruise, your experience can be much more enjoyable.
+With the knowledge, the right attitude, and an advisor like Tom Cruise, your experience can be much more enjoyable.

 Fortunately, the industry is full of helpful vendors and partners who want you to succeed.
 There are also plenty of resources to help you launch a thriving family entertainment center.